Clean The LibraryShelf finder & guide · unofficial

 Squad sizeBest forNot ideal forRole it adds

-SoloLearning the 31 zones and where each spine colour livesChasing leaderboard clear timesNo split.
-Carry capacity is your only speed lever.
+SoloLearning the 16 sections and where each category livesChasing leaderboard clear timesNo split.
+Walking less is your only speed lever.

-3 playersClosing zones for good so nothing gets reopenedSplitting two full floors between everyoneAdds an Insight auditor on finished shelves.
+3 playersClosing shelves for good so nothing gets reopenedSplitting two full floors between everyoneAdds a checker on finished shelves.

 4+ playersA full two-floor library cleared in parallelA single floor, where four people cross constantlyOne sorter-plus-courier pair dedicated to each floor.